evan1026/blink1-lib/README.md

 as compared to [the official blink1-tool C library](https://github.com/todbot/blink1-tool).

 ## Usage
-At the moment, the only way to use this library is to include it as a CMake subdirectory.
-I have future plans to create releases with static and dynamic library files, as well as possibly a header-only release.
+Currently, this library supports being a CMake subdirectory, as well as building against shared or static library files which can be found in the releases tab.
+I may also create a header-only version in the future for those who prefer that.

+### Shared or Static Library
+Each release contains tar files with headers and library files which can be linked to your project.

 ### CMake Subdirectory
 When included in a CMake project, this library will export a few variables: